 j.
 If an Accused Student, with notice, does not appear for or participate in a Student Conduct Hearing, the information in support of the charges shall be presented and considered for decision even if the Accused Student is not present.

 k.
-The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Complainant, Accused Student, alleged victim, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of Community Conduct Director to be appropriate.
+The Student Conduct Board may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Complainant, Accused Student, alleged victim, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or by permitting participation by telephone, videophone, closed circuit television, video conferencing, videotape, audio tape, written statement, or other means, where and as determined in the sole judgment of Associate Dean for Equity to be appropriate.
 If any proceeding is recorded, such recoding will be retained through the end of the appeal period, the Accused Student has the right to review such recording prior to the appeal deadline, upon request.

 One purpose of the student conduct system is that of an educational process, to guide students toward understanding consequences of decision making.
 When found responsible for violation of policy, the outcome will include sanction(s) imposed as a consequence of behavior.